 Further Information

 All prospective applicants are encouraged to familiarize themselves with the life, legacy, and works of John Walter Rhoden.
-Several links, located below, have been provided to help with that endeavor.
+Links to more information, located below, have been provided to help with that endeavor.

 Discovering John Rhoden via the PAFA Archives